Delacombe

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Delacombe's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Delacombe is $42,239 and the average income stands at $48,690.
-These figures compare to those of Rest of Vic., which are $50,954 (median) and $62,728 (average).
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Delacombe would be approximately $45,724 (median) and $52,707 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Delacombe all fall between the 19th and 23rd percentiles nationally.
-Income brackets indicate that the largest segment comprises 32.6% earning $1,500 - 2,999 weekly (1,754 residents), consistent with broader trends across the broader area showing 30.3% in the same category.
-Housing affordability pressures are severe in Delacombe, with only 84.8% of income remaining, ranking at the 24th percentile.
+The suburb of Delacombe's median income among taxpayers was $42,239 in financial year 2023.
+The average income stood at $48,690 during the same period.
+This compares to figures for Regional Vic., which were $50,954 and $62,728 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $45,724 (median) and $52,707 (average) as of September 2025.
+Census data reveals household incomes in Delacombe fall between the 19th and 23rd percentiles nationally.
+The largest income bracket comprises 32.6% earning $1,500 - $2,999 weekly (1,754 residents).
+This is consistent with broader trends across the broader area showing 30.3% in the same category.
+Housing affordability pressures are severe, with only 84.8% of income remaining after housing costs, ranking at the 24th percentile nationally.

 Frequently Asked Questions - Income